Mark Douglass Designs

 Richmond Glass Designer captures new Asian markets

 Mark Douglass has an impressive vision for his craftsman glass-blowing business – to be the most progressive and creative lighting brand in Australia and secure a more prominent foothold in Asia.
-With the support of the Victorian Government’s Grow Your Business program, Mark is well on the way to achieving that goal.
+With the support of a Victorian government grant, Mark is well on the way to achieving that goal.

 For 28 years, Mark Douglass Design has been renowned for its innovative blown glass lighting, homewares and art installations.
 In 2012, Mark was awarded the prestigious Churchill Trust Fellowship in recognition of his contribution to the Australian glass design industry.
 His business consists of a stunning showroom in Richmond, as well as a glass blowing studio, warehouse and cafe in Kensington.